AI for Frontend Engineers: Workflows, Tools, and Best Practices

 Integration with Design Systems

-This is where AI assistance helps.
-When given the right context, AI generates components that slot into the existing system rather than diverge from it:
+When given the right context, AI generates components that slot into the existing system rather than diverge from it.
+That context includes:

 - Design tokens and theme values